 Lori Dunnihoo, Confidential Employee

-Lori Dunnihoo, Assistant Director of Crisis Intervention and Sexual Violence Support Services, has a masters degree in social work from Portland State University and a bachelors degree in family and human services from the University of Oregon.
-Lori has fifteen years of experience working and living in the Eugene Springfield community.
+Lori Dunnihoo, Assistant Director of the Care and Advocacy Program, has a master's degree in social work from Portland State University and a bachelor's degree in family and human services from the University of Oregon.
+Lori has fifteen years of experience working and living in the Eugene–Springfield community.
 She is passionate about supporting students during difficult situations and providing a place where people feel safe and can learn about their options.

 Additional University Support and Response Staff

 Medical Team—University Health Services

 Colleen Jones, RN, MSN, Confidential Employee

 University Police Department

 Det.
 Toom Harrison, Designated Reporter

 University of Oregon Police Department